Progress

 60 min

 This type of gathering follows the AIM Pattern or "three-thirds" to help seekers discover what the word of God is about.
-It is very similar to a the pattern used for disciples.
+Based on the Three Great Commands, it is very similar to a the pattern used for disciples.

 The heart of this pattern of meeting is the discovery Bible study (DBS), a method for studying the Bible that enables each participant to read and discover what God is saying through His word.
 Instead of teaching directly to impart information, the facilitator asks a set of simple questions to help them understand what is being said and discern how God wants them to repond.
 The simplicity of the questions permits this method to be reproduced easily.